ehiaig/backend-technical-test/README.md

 - DELETE /v1/reading/{reading_id} - Delete a reading by ID

 The endpoints are described in more detail in the OpenAPI specification in `openapi.yaml`.
 You can copy-paste the specification into https://editor.swagger.io/ to view a user-friendly summary.

-### Testing

-A suite of Postman tests has been provided with this task in `postman-tests.json`.
-This file can run using the Postman desktop app, or using the `newman` CLI tool.